 This is part of a package on cold calling.
 Read the next post: Why Your Cold Calls Aren't Working.

-While there are other (and usually more effective) ways to generate sales leads, many companies still depend upon cold calling.
-I've covered cold calls before, but here's a great cold-calling script from one of the world's top experts on cold-calling, Keith Rosen, author of The Complete Idiot's Guide to Cold-Calling.
+While there are other (and usually more effective) ways to generate sales leads, many companies still depend on cold calling.
+I've covered cold calls before, but here's a great cold-calling script from one of the world's top experts on cold calling, Keith Rosen, author of The Complete Idiot's Guide to Cold Calling.

 This script was created by a cost-reduction company for use with C-level executives and can easily be adapted to virtually any product or service.